3rd Battalion, 1st Marines: Operation Inherent Resolve & the 2010s

 In November 2011, 3/1 served as the GCE for the 11th MEU and deployed to the Indo-Pacific, Middle East, and Africa.
 The battalion returned to Camp Pendleton in June 2012.
 On 14 February 2012, 3/1 suffered a tragedy when Hospital Corpsman 3rd Class Kyler L. Estrada, assigned to India Company, was shot and killed during a live-fire and maneuvering night training exercise in Djibouti.

 In October 2013, 3/1 was part of a UDP rotation to Camp Hansen, Japan.
 The battalion returned to Camp Pendleton in April 2014.

 3/1 training at Marine Corps Mountain Warfare Training Center in Bridgeport, Calif., Aug.
 29, 2014.
 3/1 will become the 15th MEU's ground combat element in October.

-In May 2015, 3/1 served as the GCE (Battalion Landing Team 3/1 aka BLT 3/1) for the 15th MEU and deployed to the Indo-Pacific, Middle East, and Africa in support of Operation Inherent Resolve.
+In May 2015, 3/1 served as the GCE (Battalion Landing Team 3/1 BLT 3/1) for the 15th MEU and deployed to the Indo-Pacific, Middle East, and Africa in support of Operation Inherent Resolve.
 The battalion was tasked with providing combat training and tactical advisement to foreign militaries to prepare them to fight the Islamic State.
 The battalion returned to Camp Pendleton in December 2015.

 On 17 May 2015, 3/1 suffered a tragedy when one of their MV-22 Osprey helicopters crashed during a training event in Hawaii, resulting in the loss of two Marines.

 In late 2016, 3/1 was part of a UDP rotation to Camp Fuji, Japan.
 The battalion returned to Camp Pendleton in spring 2017.

 In July 2018, 3/1 served as the GCE for the 13th MEU and deployed to the Indo-Pacific and Middle East.
 The battalion returned to Camp Pendleton in March 2019.